cedar-policy/rfcs/text/0061-functions.md

 Here are some examples:

 ```
-foo(1,2, principal.name)
+foo(1, 2, principal.name)
 bar(1 + 1, resource.owner in principal)
 baz(some_other_function(3))
 ```

 Function arguments are lazily evaluated (i.e., call-by-name), as opposed to extension functions today.
 Call-by-name is required to support inlining correctly in the presence of errors.
-(Without errors, call-by-name and call-by-value are equivalent in Cedar) Functions do not exist at run-time -- they cannot be stored in entity attributes, requests, etc. As such, referencing a function by its name, without calling it, is a syntax error.
+(Without errors, call-by-name and call-by-value should be equivalent.)
+Functions do not exist at run-time -- they cannot be stored in entity attributes, requests, etc. As such, referencing a function by its name, without calling it, is a syntax error.
 Arguments for each of a function's declared parameters, and no more, must be provided at the call, or it's a syntax error.
 Other errors (such as type errors or overflow) are detected at runtime, or via validation.